Sunday Services: 10:30 am

 The following items are welcomed at A Place to Turn:

 Please Note: All items are to be in good condition.
 No food items are to be opened, perishable, or beyond their expiration date.
 Please avoid glass containers.

 A Place to Turn has found the need for food to be increasing each year and greatly appreciates our church’s contributions.
-More than 500 people seeking food assistance come through the doors of A Place to Turn each month.
+More than 12,000 people a year (350 families per month) seeking food assistance come through the doors of A Place to Turn.
 Most of the people who come are working and making money, but often it is minimum wage, and compared with the high cost of living in the Metrowest area, they have trouble making ends meet.
 Unfortunately, the root causes of hunger in our affluent society are not being addressed vigorously enough, which is troubling.

 In the meantime, we can help, not by “ending” hunger, but by helping to alleviate it one item at a time.
 Until all people in our prosperous country have enough to eat all of the time, efforts such as ours at A Place to Turn are needed and appreciated.